- ★ Writing Support

 Practicum in Peer Writing Consultation

 This course helps students become effective peer writing consultants through practice, additional professional development opportunities, and dialogue around key concepts in writing center work.
-Students registered for the course (1, 2, or 3 credits) consult in the Peer Writing Center for between 2 and 10 hours per week (depending on the number of credits).
+Students registered for the 1-credit course attend class meetings and occasional staff meetings and consult for pay in the Peer Writing Center between 5 and 10 hours per week.

-In addition, they reflect on course material and on their experiences as consultants, by contributing to a class blog and by engaging in conversation with mentors and fellow consultants during class meetings.
-Students complete a capstone project that represents integration of their learning throughout the course.
+In addition, they reflect on course material and on their experiences as consultants, by engaging in conversation with mentors and fellow consultants during class meetings and staff meetings.
+Students complete a capstone project that represents integration of their learning throughout the course and builds on their research project from Writing 300.

-Overarching Goal: To help students become effective writing tutors through practice and dialogue and to provide continued support for staff tutors who attend meetings for pay.
+Overarching Goal: To help students become effective writing consultants through reading, practice, and dialogue.

-Provide an opportunity for students to tutor in the Peer Writing Center.
+Provide an opportunity for students to consult in the Peer Writing Center.

-- Register for 1-3 credits of WRITING 301 and complete the practicum.
+- Register for the 1-credit WRITING 301 and complete the practicum.

-Provide an opportunity for ongoing discussions about and reflections on our tutoring experiences.
+Provide an opportunity for ongoing discussions about and reflections on their consultant experiences.

-- Be observed tutoring and have a one-on-one conversation about the tutorial.
+- Be observed consulting by both a colleague and the program director and have one-on-one conversations about the consultations.

-- Lead and/or participate in discussions about tutoring.
+- Lead and/or participate in discussions about consulting.

-- Learn to adapt their tutoring strategies to situations they encounter in tutorials.
+- Learn to adapt their consulting strategies to situations they encounter in consultations.

-Foster connections between 301 students and staff tutors.
+Foster connections between 301 students and staff consultants.

-- Mentor one another via small- and full-group discussions about tutorials.
+- Mentor one another via small- and full-group discussions about consultations.

 - Demonstrate a sense of communal responsibility for Peer Writing Center work through clear communication, participation in outreach activities, etc.